 - 15. Installation is the reverse of removal. - 16.
-Care must be taken to assure the bottom of the evaporator cover is reinstalled behind the front edge of the train trough. - 17.
-Use sealant gum to seal any openings at rear of unit before replacing rear cover. - 18.
-Reinstall unit taking care to level, space and secure as found.
+Care must be taken to assure that the bottom of the evaporator cover gets reinstalled behind the front edge of the drain trough. - 17.
+Use sealant gum to seal any holes in the rear of the unit before replacing the rear cover. - 18.
+Reinstall the unit taking care to level, center and secure as you found it.